 The most important thing to know about me is that I am dedicated to teaching and enrichment of people primarily with my underlying philosophy of the art of accidental adventure.
 From an early age, I've been a coach – camp counselor, Girl Scout leader, nanny – and that lead to a career track as a graphic design professor.
 My philosophy for life and creativity - getting lost, happy accidents, the art of accidental adventure - is integrated into why I've become a coach.
 A desire for deeper impact, deeper meaning, and a deeper connection not only with people, but the natural world, that has instigated me to walk away from a tenured professorship in 2018 (those jobs where people work in one place until retirement, which is not necessarily good).
 Like many people, I realized I've been in one of those career HOV lanes that has limited exit ramps.
 I've decided to make my own exit so I could work with more people in a more rewarding way as your creativity coach.

 I am now living in rural Tennessee southwest of Nashville in an amazing area on the Highland Rim which has little light pollution.
 A connection to nature is very important to me.
 I have animals - donkeys, chickens, peafowl, a rabbit, cats, and special needs dogs.
 There is something magical about being able to see the stars on a dark night and the fireflies in the summer.
 As a lifelong learner, I'm always seeking new knowledge.
-I'm currently enrolled in the 2020 TN Naturalist program to become a certified nature guide and I am also working towards being certified as a Forest Bathing Guide (therapy developed in Japan - Shinrin yoku is an immersion in nature for meditation and other health benefits.)
+I am a certified as a Forest Bathing Guide by the Assocation of Nature and Forest Therapists, a training program inspired by Shinrin-yoku, Japanese Forest Bathing.
+I am also finalizing a Naturalist certification in 2021.